 Values and Ethos

-There is an inexstricable link between behaviour and achievement, it is therefore essential that Toot Hill school promotes good behaviour and challenges unacceptable behaviour to ensure pupils achieve their full potential.
+There is an inexstricable link between behaviour, fulfillment and achievement; it is therefore essential that Toot Hill school promotes and teaches good behaviour and challenges unacceptable behaviour to ensure pupils achieve their full potential.
 This is a basic expectation that must underpin the daily work of our school.
-High expectations, shared values, fair and consistent application of awards and sanctions; combined with effective teaching and active tutoring are key to promoting positive behaviour and ensuring great achievement.
+High expectations, shared values, fair and consistent application of awards and sanctions; combined with effective teaching and active tutoring are key to promoting positive behaviour and ensuring safety, happiness and great achievement.

 Please see the link attached for further information.